 You are here

-“There’s gold in them thar hills!” is sometimes attributed to Mark Twain in reference to the California Gold Rush, but many historians believe M. F. Stephenson proclaimed it to keep the Georgia goldminers from going to California in the 1840s.
+“There’s gold in them thar hills!” is sometimes attributed to Mark Twain in reference to the California Gold Rush, but many historians believe M. F. Stephenson proclaimed it to keep the Georgia gold miners from going to California in the 1840s.
 No matter who declared it, the meaning is clear.
 There is opportunity to be had and money to be found if you are willing to do some digging.

-In today’s challenging economic environment, operational expenses are increasingly scrutinized in an attempt to decrease costs and bolster the bottom line.
+Across all lines of business, operational expenses are increasingly scrutinized in an attempt to decrease costs and bolster the bottom line.
 One traditionally overlooked expense, offsite records storage, is emerging as an easy target for cost reduction.